Demotion Letters for Various Situations

 • Statement to portray trust in the employee in the future

-An employer has a right to demote an employee and if the employee does not accept the demotion, the employer can even fire him.
-However, the employer cannot demote an employee if there is a respective clause stated in the contract.
+An employer has a right to demote an employee; if the employee does not accept the demotion, the employer can even fire him.
+However, the employer cannot demote an employee if a respective clause is stated in the contract.
 In addition to this, an employer cannot demote an employee for discrimination purposes.

 Dear Ms. Emily,

-We are writing this letter to inform you about your demotion from ‘HR Manager’ to ‘Assistant HR Manager’ as discussed in our informal meeting on 15th January 2019.
+We are writing to inform you about your demotion from ‘HR Manager’ to ‘Assistant HR Manager’, as discussed in our informal meeting on January 15, 20XX.

-You have been an exceptional employee till the time you got promoted to the managerial position last year.
-When you were working as an assistant manager, seeing your performance the company decided to promote you up the ladder last year.
+You were an exceptional employee until you were promoted to the managerial position last year.
+When you were a successful manager, the company saw your performance and decided to encourage you up the ladder last year.
 However, since then, your performance has declined tremendously.
-We gave you a year to prove yourself but the time and your performance certainly indicated your incompetency to handle the managerial tasks and responsibilities.
-This is why we are forced to demote you and reverse your last year’s promotion.
+We gave you a year to prove yourself, but your time and performance showed your incompetency in handling the management tasks and responsibilities.
+This is why we must demote you and reverse last year’s promotion.

-This demotion will take effect from 1st February 2019.
+This demotion will take effect from 1st February 20XX.
 Your annual salary has been revised with a 5% decrease to become $[AMOUNT].

-We care for our employees and we want our employees to perform well for the overall good of the company.
+We care for our employees and want them to perform well for the company’s overall.

 We hope that you will polish your skills further and improve your performance.
 We hope to see you back soon in the management position.
 If you have any questions, feel free to contact us.